POSTPONED 12-16th October 2020

 This popular short course has been presented by the Society for the Protection of Ancient Buildings since the 1950s.
 Run over five days, this course delivers an intensive programme of lectures and visits to building repair projects.
 It runs twice a year - in the spring and the autumn.
-This year, our spring course will be based in Manchester, whilst our autumn course will be in London.

 Presented by leading building conservation professionals, the Repair Course considers British and international approaches to the conservation of old buildings.
 The SPAB philosophy of repair and maintenance - established by William Morris in 1877 - underpins the course programme of case studies, presentations and site visits.